kanav-mehra/kanav-mehra.github.io/_publications/SMERP-2017.md

 citation: 'Mehra, K. and V. Chandra.
 (2017).
 "Summarizing Microblogs for Emergency Relief and Preparedness." <i>SMERP@ECIR</i>.'
 ---

-The [SMERP Data Challenge](https://www.computing.dcu.ie/~dganguly/smerp2017/), organised by the 39th European Conference on Information Retrieval (ECIR 2017), was about extracting and summarizing information relevant to a set of practical information needs (topics) that are critical for post-disaster relief operations, such as need and availability of resources, infrastructure damage and restoration, etc. The track used a [dataset](https://zenodo.org/record/3336563#.X5cDE4gzZPZ) of microblogs posted during the August 2016 earthquake in central Italy.
+<b>Abstract</b>

-In this paper, we present a semi-automatic method that exploits a combination of SumBasic Summarizer and different classifiers to summarize the topic wise relevant microblogs (tweets) extracted through manually identified query-term matching.
-Acordingly, our method obtained the overall first place in the SMERP 2017 Data Challenge - Summarization Track, highlighting that it is an effective approach in summarizing tweets in a disaster scenario and can be replicated across diverse domains.
+In recent years, Online Social Media (OSM) has established itself as one of the most significant sources of situational information during any natural or man-made disaster.
+Real-time summarization of this rapidly posted huge volume of crowdsourced responses is a common requirement for emergency relief and preparedness when time is critical.
+Our semi-automatic method exploits a combination of SumBasic Summarizer and different classifiers to summarize the topic wise relevant microblogs (tweets) extracted through manually identified query term matching.
+The result of our participation in the SMERP 2017 Data Challenge Track shows that it is an effective approach in summarizing tweets in a disaster scenario and can be replicated across diverse domains.

 [PDF](http://kanav-mehra.github.io/files/SMERP-2017.pdf)